thought-machine/please/README.md

 See http://please.build for more information.

-Currently Linux (tested on Ubuntu) and OSX are actively supported, and FreeBSD is known to work with a little setup (see FAQ for details).
+Currently Linux (tested on Ubuntu), OSX and FreeBSD are actively supported.

 Getting Started